arjun0502/flashcard-generation-agent/README.md

 ## User Workflow

-1. **Provide Lecture Materials**: You provide a PDF of your lecture notes, slides, or study materials
+1. **Provide Lecture Materials**: The user provide a PDF of your lecture notes, slides, or study materials
-2. **Automatic Flashcard Generation**: The agent analyzes your materials and automatically generates flashcards covering key concepts
+2. **Automatic Flashcard Generation**: The agent analyzes the lecture materials and automatically generates flashcards covering key concepts
-3. **Quality Improvement**: The agent critiques the flashcards to ensure they follow best practices for effective learning (one concept per card, clear questions, appropriate difficulty) and revises them accordingly
+3. **Quality Improvement**: The agent critiques the flashcards based on pedagogical principles for effective learning and then revises them accordingly
-4. **Optional Personalization**: You optionally engage in an interactive study session where you rate your familiarity with each flashcard.
-Based on your responses, the agent identifies what you know well, areas needing improvement, and critical knowledge gaps.
-It then adapts the deck by removing cards you've mastered and adding targeted flashcards to fill your knowledge gaps
+4. **Optional Personalization**: The user optionally engages in an interactive study session and, as part of this study session, they will rate the difficulty of each flashcard.
+Based on the user ratings, the agent identifies what the user knows well, areas needing improvement, and critical knowledge gaps.
+It then adapts the deck by removing cards the user mastered and adding targeted flashcards to fill the user's knowledge gaps
-5. **Ready-to-Study Flashcards**: The agent provides you with a complete flashcard deck ready for import into your study tools
+5. **Ready-to-Study Flashcards**: The agent provides the user with a complete flashcard deck ready for import into your study tools

 ## Technical Design

+### OpenAI API Integration

 The agent is built on a series of OpenAI API calls that handle different aspects of flashcard generation, quality improvement, and personalization.

-### OpenAI API Integration

-The agent provides PDFs as inputs to the OpenAI API, which requires models that support both text and image inputs.
-This works with models such as `gpt-4o`, `gpt-4o-mini`, or `o1`.
-PDFs are uploaded via OpenAI's Files API, which processes the document's text and images for analysis.

-The core functionality is implemented through separate OpenAI API calls:
+OpenAI API supports PDF file inputs if you use models with vision capabilities such as `gpt-4o`, `gpt-4o-mini`, or `o1`.

 - **Flashcard Generation**: Initial flashcard creation from the PDF content
-- **Critique**: Evaluation of flashcard quality against pedagogical principles (atomicity, clarity, appropriate difficulty, avoiding yes/no questions, ensuring context)
+- **Critique**: Evaluation of flashcard quality against pedagogical principles for long-term learning (atomicity, clarity, appropriate difficulty, avoiding yes/no questions, ensuring context)
-- **Revision**: Iterative improvement of flashcards based on critique feedback (default: up to 2 iterations)
+- **Revision**: Improvement of flashcards based on pedagogical feedback
 - **Knowledge Gap Analysis**: Analysis of study session ratings to identify learning gaps and generate targeted gap-filling cards

 All API calls use OpenAI's structured outputs feature with Pydantic models to ensure consistent response formatting.